itsRaice/projects/README.md

   cCodeMaker.sh utilizes both to create a compilable C file

 # Scheme
+  Rai_Aryan_Hw2.rkt is a Scheme program that implements some basic LisP/functional programming

 # C/C++
   rai_aryan_assn3.cpp is a program that can translate a text file from English to Morse Code and vice versa